Black robin: Life expectancy

 Survivorship between 1980 and 1991 indicates a mean life expectancy of four years.
 "Old Blue", the sole breeding female in 1980, lived for over 14 years.
 Some black robins can live from 6 to 13 years.

 Conservation and distribution

-There are now around 300 black robins (in 2021), but in 1980 only five survived on Little Mangere Island.
+There are around 390 black robins as of 2026, but in 1980 only five survived on Little Mangere Island.
 They were saved from extinction by Don Merton and his Wildlife Service team, and by "Old Blue", the last remaining fertile female.
 The remaining birds were moved to Mangere Island.
 The team increased the annual output of Old Blue (and later other females) by removing the first clutch every year and placing the eggs in the nest of the Chatham race of the tomtit, a technique known as cross-fostering.
 The tomtits raised the first brood, and the black robins, having lost their eggs, relaid and raised another brood.